groupdocs/docs.groupdocs.com/content/signature-java/release-notes/release-notes-2020/groupdocs.signature-for-java-20.3-release-notes.md

 ## Major Features

 With this release we are glad to announce updated signature objects life cycle and entire different process methods for **Signature** class.
-Now **Signature** class supports classic CRUD (Create-Read-Update-Delete) operations set.
+Now **Signature** class supponew public constructorrts classic CRUD (Create-Read-Update-Delete) operations set.

 *   **Sign** method **creates** signatures inside document and returns them as result with all properties along with new signature identifier property;
 *   **Search** method **reads** a list of existing document signatures;